 Needless to say he was whisked away for an immediate makeover.
 But the point is clear, beards did not a Roman make, a Greek and Gaul perhaps, but not a Roman.
 They did, however, share one idea with the Greeks, that the time at which you had you first beard marked a transition of supreme importance.
 As we’ve seen the Greeks saw it as a way of confirming manhood.

-Not all emperors celebrated this in their teens – Augustus had to wait till he was 23 before he had his deposito barbae (Dio.48.34) but given the earlier comment about later puberty this may not have seemed unduly late even in this period.
+Not all emperors celebrated this in their late teens.
+Augustus had to wait till he was 23 before he had his deposito barbae (Dio.48.34).

 Augustus may have been a late bloomer but by the Imperial period barbers were a common occurrence in Imperial Rome, not only working in their barbershops but also in the baths.
 A barber might offer plucking as an alternative to shaving, particularly in more sensitive areas such as the armpit.
 Needless to say this would cause the odd squeal and for those living near the baths this was a nuisance.
 One such complainant was Seneca who, in a most un-stoical manner, wrote